Lady Gaga raises eyebrows over paid partnership with Pfizer migraine drug

 Gaga has also appeared in a Nurtec ODT TV commercial, which described her as an “actual patient”.

-The advertisement has divided fans, with some baffled over Gaga’s choice to work with Pfzier.
+The advertisement has divided fans, with some baffled over Gaga’s choice to work with Pfizer.

 “You don’t need money this badly,” wrote one person.
 Another added: “Healthcare is a human right, not a commodity to exploit for the sake of greed and wealth.”